 Manual SynoLocker Removal:

 !!!
-Please note: You can remove SynoLocker manually.
-However, you should proceed at your own risk.
-Any of these interventions might render your system inoperable.
+Please note: You can remove SynoLocker manually, however, you should proceed at your own risk, as any of the interventions might render your system inoperable.
 Therefore this manual removal method is highly recommended for PC Experts or Enthusiasts.
 For regular users, MalwareKillers.com recommends using SpyHunter or any other reputable security application.

 1. Remove SynoLocker by restoring your system to a previous state.

 1. Reboot your computer into Safe Mode with Command Prompt.
 To do this, turn your computer off and then back on and immediately when you see anything on the screen, start tapping the F8 key on your keyboard.

 If you are using Windows 8, you need to hold the Shift button and tap the F8 key repeatedly, this should boot you into the new advanced “recovery mode”, where you can choose the advanced repair options to show up.
 On the next screen, you will need to click on the Troubleshoot option, then select Advanced Options and select Windows Startup Settings.
 Click on the Restart button, and you should now be able to see the Advanced Boot Options screen.

 2. Using the arrow keys on your keyboard, select the option “Safe Mode with Command Prompt” and press Enter on your keyboard.

 3. When the command prompt loads up, type: